vita-student-projects/3D_Human_Pose_Estimation_group11/README.md

 # DLAV_3DHumanPose

 This work is mainly done based on the following github repo https://github.com/redrock303/HEMlets.
-The folder HEMlets contains their code of the repo
+The folder HEMlets contains their code of the repo.

 And following the two linked papers:
-HEMlets Pose: Learning Part-Centric Heatmap Triplets for Accurate 3D Human Pose Estimation
+HEMlets Pose: Learning Part-Centric Heatmap Triplets for Accurate 3D Human Pose Estimation (https://arxiv.org/pdf/1910.12032.pdf)

-HEMlets PoSh: Learning Part-Centric Heatmap Triplets for 3D Human Pose and Shape  Estimation
+HEMlets PoSh: Learning Part-Centric Heatmap Triplets for 3D Human Pose and Shape Estimation (https://arxiv.org/pdf/2003.04894.pdf)

 Copied and pasted from the original git (mentionned above) "